 - 4. Let's study Psalm 26, but before we do, pray Psalm 25:4-5. - a.
 Now read the psalm, looking for the main characters. - b.
 You've probably noticed characters are sometimes individuals and sometimes groups.
 Read Psalm 26 again and mark David the psalmist, including pronouns. - c.
 Read another time and mark Lord, including pronouns.
-Also mark the wicked, including pronouns and synonyms, such as men of falsehood and hypocrites. - d.
-Next mark the key words on your bookmark, as well as prove (try, test).
+Also mark the wicked, including pronouns and synonyms, such as deceitful men. - d.
+Next mark the key words on your bookmark, as well as examine (try, test). - e.

-e.
 Add to your list about the Lord.